firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-49:20">Man that is in honour, and understandeth not, is like the beasts that perish.</p>

-<p id="psa-50:1"><A Psalm of Asaph.> The mighty God, even the LORD, hath spoken, and called the earth from the rising of the sun unto the going down thereof.</p>
+<p id="psa-50:1">The mighty God, even the LORD, hath spoken, and called the earth from the rising of the sun unto the going down thereof.</p>

 <p id="psa-50:2">Out of Zion, the perfection of beauty, God hath shined.</p>